SkleKng/COTAdvertiser/README.md

                         Your Discord Password
 ```

-Make sure you specify a line indented file of discord channels, and the account you specify is in said servers.
+Make sure you specify a line indented file of discord channels, and the account you log in to is in said servers.
 You must be in the following servers to use the provided file:

 https://discord.gg/RM9KqbnQec
 https://discord.gg/nqssXF2xXH